Resources and Tools to Learn, Reflect, and Act

-This USCCB website helps missionary disciples to be salt and light in their communities in the vision of the U.S. bishops’ statement, Communities of Salt and Light: Reflections on the Social Mission of the Parish.
-We Are Salt and Light contains more than 100 resources, dozens of success stories, an assessment tool, our blog, and more.
+This webpage in English and Spanish helps missionary disciples to be salt and light in their communities in the vision of the U.S. bishops’ statement, Communities of Salt and Light: Reflections on the Social Mission of the Parish.
+Contains numerous resources, success stories, an assessment tool, and more.

 Two Feet of Love in Action

 There are two distinct, but complementary, ways to put the Gospel in action in response to God’s love: social justice (addressing systemic, root causes of problems that affect many people) and charitable works (short-term, emergency assistance for individuals).
 Learn more in English and Spanish.

 Materials are available to engage youth in prayer, encounter, learning and action.
 Resources include a Two Feet of Love in Action session for teens, numerous lesson plans/activities by grade level on racism, a Scripture and Justice Timeline Activity, the Biblical Justice Challenge, and the CST timeline activity.
 These activities help youth better understand the reality of poverty and our faith response: